Summer in Japan With the Family - Tour of Japan - Japanspecialist

 Next, visit the nearby Peace Park, and find the children's monument, where children from all over the world donate cranes folded in origami paper with the desire for peace.
 You can also donate your paper cranes here.

 Today is your last full day in Japan!
 Enjoy a relaxing morning before late morning check-out.
-You can choose - depending on the weather - to stay at the beach a bit longer, or drive to Okayama city (30 –40 minutes).
-After, you'll return your car by late afternoon near Okayama central station.
-Make sure you have time in Okayama City for some final shopping along the pedestrian streets.
+You can choose - depending on the weather - to stay at the beach a bit longer, or visit Okayama city for some last-minute shopping along the lively pedestrian streets.

 It's time to say "sayonara" (goodbye) to Japan.
 You'll be transferred to Okayama airport (approximately 45 minutes), where you will depart to Europe with a transfer to your international flight in Tokyo.